freeCodeCamp/freeCodeCamp/guide/english/cplusplus/index.md

 ## What is C++?

-* C++ is a general purpose programming language which has been used since the 1990's
+* C++ is a general purpose <a href='https://en.wikipedia.org/wiki/Object-oriented_programming'>Object-Oriented</a> programming language which has been used since the 1990's
 * It was designed by Bjarne Stroustrup under with the name "C with classes".
 * It is a version of C that includes Object-Oriented elements, including classes and functions.